-This bill amends current New Jersey law regarding pretrial release decisions, specifically when the defendant is charged with a firearm-related offense.
+This bill amends current New Jersey law regarding pretrial release decisions, specifically allowing courts to take additional time to consider pretrial release or detention when the defendant is charged with a firearm-related offense.
 Under existing law, courts must make a pretrial release decision within 48 hours of an eligible defendant's commitment to jail.
-The new provision allows courts to extend this timeframe when the charge involves the use or possession of a firearm, but the extension is limited to the time necessary for conducting a firearms ballistic analysis.
+However, the new provision permits courts to extend this timeframe if the defendant is charged with any crime or offense involving the use or possession of a firearm.
+The extension is limited to the time necessary for conducting a firearms ballistic analysis and providing the results to the court.

 Statutes affected: